 As Amur tigers (and Amur leopards) continue to expand into China from source populations in Russia, the number of human-tiger conflict events in northeast China have increased in tandem.
 It is critical that a Hunchun response team be created as soon as possible and trained regularly so that these conflict events can be responded to quickly and resolutely to minimize risks to human lives and livelihoods and to minimize risks to the big cats themselves.

-During 2018, the project will work with county officials, especially the Hunchun Municipal Forestry Bureau, to carry out a public education campaign about tigers for local communities.
+During 2018, the project worked with county officials, especially the Hunchun Municipal Forestry Bureau, to carry out a public education campaign about tigers for local communities.
 It is important for residents to understand why tigers (and leopards) are suddenly appearing with greater frequency, and why they should take pride in this.
-It will also explain catalysts for conflict, such as unsafe animal husbandry practices, and help communities better understand how humans and big cats can share the landscape.
-This information will be conveyed both via public speaking, community meetings, and distribution of printed material (derived from a Russian pamphlet on sources of conflict).
+It explained catalysts for conflict, such as unsafe animal husbandry practices, and help communities better understand how humans and big cats can share the landscape.
+This information was conveyed both via public speaking, community meetings, and distribution of printed material (derived from a Russian pamphlet on sources of conflict).